Immediate Past President

 When Rosanne is not getting excited about managing change and developing talent, she is home with her wonderful husband and two beautiful children.

-Recently retired, Joan Sacarob was an independent Special Event Coordinator — named by Washingtonian Magazine for 10 years as one of Washington’s top Wedding Planners.
+Joan Sacarob is a retired independent Special Event Coordinator — named by Washingtonian Magazine for 10 years as one of Washington’s top Wedding Planners.

 Along with being a pulpit rabbi, Rabbi Weiner has served as an Education Liaison and a Rabbi Educator at various congregations.
 Her background includes youth groups, being a teacher at Ramah Camp in Palmer, MA, serving on the Religious Leadership Committee of RCRC, and being a Chaplain for the Prince William County and the City of Manassas Police Departments.
 She has also served on many national and regional committees concerning health, education, community, and women’s advocacy organizations.
 She was the first winner of The ARZA Prize for Family Israel Programming during her senior year at Hebrew Union College-Jewish Institute of Religion in Cincinnati, OH.
 Rabbi Weiner is also very proud to have served in the United States Navy in the Chaplain Corp.

-Rabbi Weiner was ordained in 1996 from Hebrew Union College-Jewish Institute of Religion in Cincinnati, OH.
+Rabbi Weiner was ordained in 1996 from Hebrew Union College-Jewish Institute of Religion in Cincinnati.
 She holds a BA from Barnard College of Columbia University in New York with a major in Comparative Religions and a Concentration in Education.